Abdul-Rehman67/BCS-Backend/README.md

 ## Features

 - RESTful API for managing books
-  - GET `/api/books`: Retrieve all books
+  - GET `/api/book/get-book`: Retrieve all books
-  - GET `/api/books/:id`: Retrieve a specific book
+  - POST `/api/book/update-book`: Retrieve a specific book
-  - POST `/api/books`: Add a new book or by CSV
+  - POST `/api/book/add-book`: Add a new book or by CSV
-  - POST `/api/books/:id`: Remove a book
+  - POST `/api/book/delete-book/:id`: Remove a book
 - CSV upload and processing to import books into the database
 - Input validation and error handling
 - Basic user authentication